Consensus in Exonum

 Assume that consensus messages from a certain round need to be processed within the round.
 If the state of the network deteriorates, the network might not manage to accept the proposal until the end of the round.
 Then in the next round the entire process of nominating a proposal and voting for it must begin again.
 The timeout of the next round should be increased so that the block could be accepted during the new round timeout with a poor network connectivity.
 The need to repeat anew the work that has already been done and increase in the timeout would lead to additional delays in accepting the block proposal.

-In contrast to the case discussed in the previous paragraph, the absence of a fixed round ends in Exonum allows to accept the proposal with a minimum necessary delay.
+In contrast to the case discussed in the previous paragraph, the absence of a fixed round end in Exonum allows the system to accept the proposal with a minimum necessary delay.

 Propose messages include only transactions hashes.
 (Transactions are included